TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ## Wrapping it Up

-Thank you so much for accompanying me on my journey.
+Thank you so much for accompanying me on my journey!

-I'll quickly summarise all that we've done:-
+I'll quickly summarise all that we've built today:-

 ### **Workflow - 1 :- Data Ingestion to Storage**